 This will be ongoing throughout the Plan period.
 Phasing for the development of the Strategic Locations is set out in detail in Tables L1 and W1.
 This phasing reflects the likely availability of funding and programme of works anticipated at this time.

-Funding will include private and public sector investment, and S106 contributions.
+Funding will include private and public sector investment.